Have a long commute? Vanpools save money and stress!

 In the Capital Region

 CDTA partners with vRide to operate a number of vans in the Capital Region.
 Costs are based on monthly travel distance and van type.
 For example, a commute from Wilton to Albany, 45 miles one-way, would cost each member of a group of six people just under $220/month.
-Shared among ten people, the cost would be about $140/month.
-Currently, a first-come, first-serve grant is available to pay the first $600 of the monthly lease cost for groups in Albany, Rensselaer, Saratoga or Schenectady Counties, changing the above costs per person to $120 and $80 respectively.
+Shared among ten people, the cost would be just under $165/month.
+Currently, a first-come, first-serve grant is available to pay the first $300 of the monthly lease cost for groups in Albany, Rensselaer, Saratoga or Schenectady Counties.

 First, check to see if one of the existing vanpools has your commute and has available seats.
 To start a new vanpool or inquire about joining an existing group, use our contact form.
 To find group members, register on iPool2 and search for matches.
 Checking the “interested in vanpooling” box will help us match commuters, as well.
 To encourage your coworkers, print this brochure, or request copies by contacting us, below.